openframe-org/criteria-set-protocol/schemas/README.md

   }
 }
 ```
-### criteria
+### qualities
-The actual criteria which comprise the tree.
+The top-level item which holds the criteria that comprise the tree.
 The criteria list is a tree structured as follows:

 - **qualities**: Qualities are the top-level items in the tree.
 A quality holds criteria and can have style information.
 It can have read-only data.
 - **criteria**: Criteria hold task groups.
 They can have read-only data.